ypranay/Simple-Polygon-Testing/README.md

 	  Yes!!
 It is a Simple Polygon !!!

 ###Compile Instructions
-For compiling and executing, please use the stream redirection operator '<' or '>' to redirect stream to input and output file respectively.
+For compiling and executing, please use the stream redirection operator '<' to redirect stream to input file.